liodali/TransformerBattle/README.md

 ##### In this project, we implement the  clean architecture
 * we have 3 layer:

-  * <srong>App module </string>  : This module contains all of the code related to the UI/Presentation layer such as activities,fragment,dialog,wodget  and contain viewmodel,dependency injection module app
+  * <srong>App module </string>  : This module contains all of the code related to the UI/Presentation layer such as activities,fragment,dialog,custom views  and contain viewmodel,dependency injection module app
   * <srong>Core</string> : holds all concrete implementations of our repositories,usecaes and other data sources like  network
   * <srong>Domain module </string>  : contain all interfaces of repositories ,usecase and data classes